 When Yahshua finished His mission on earth and ascended to His Father, the work of God was left in the hands of His disciples.
-They were His Body on earth, the dwelling place of His Spirit, carrying out the deeds prepared for them.1 Their primary task was to serve each other and build each other up until they all became like their Teacher in every way.2 They were a witness of the coming Kingdom.
-Their life together showed what it will be like when Messiah returns and the whole earth obeys His commands.3 be ready for Him.
-She will be clothed in righteous deeds, the works that He prepared for her.
+They were His Body on earth, the dwelling place of His Spirit, carrying out the deeds prepared for them.
+Their primary task was to serve each other and build each other up until they all became like their Teacher in every way.
+They were a witness of the coming Kingdom.
+Their life together showed what it will be like when Messiah returns and the whole earth obeys His commands.